D-Talbot/startup/README.md

 - **React** - Application ported to use the React web framework.

 ## HTML Deliverable
 ➡️  For this deliverable I built out the basic content/structure of my application using HTML
-- **HTML** pages - 4 pages: index, play, scoreboard, and the about page -> neccessary for logging in and playing SaveDuck.
+- **HTML Pages**  - 4 pages: index, play, scoreboard, and the about page -> neccessary for logging in and playing SaveDuck.
 - **Links** - Each page is accessible on every page.
 - **Application** - Simple alphabet buttons, word underscores, and user name.
 - **DB/Login** - Scoreboard for most ducks saved.
 Form for user to create an account and/or login as well as displaying their name.